1. Home

 9/10

 Not only is there a big boot (585 litres to be precise), but the cabin is nice and large with plenty of space for a growing family.
-The design inside and out is smart, while you should have no complaints with built quality should your kids decide they want to try and pull it apart.
-What's more, it's good to drive whether you're mooching about town or on faster roads.
+The design inside and out is smart, while you should have no complaints with build quality should your kids decide they want to try and pull it apart.
+What's more, the Enyaq is good to drive whether you're mooching about town or on faster roads.

-The Skoda Enyaq will fit three child seats - there's an ISOFIX fastening on the front passenger seat while there's two more ISOFIX fittings at the rear.
-There's no seven seat option with the Enyaq though, which means you'll have to look at pricier alternatives if you want to take your kids' friends out too.
+The Skoda Enyaq will fit three child seats - there's an ISOFIX fastening on the front passenger seat while there you get two more ISOFIX fittings at the rear.
+There's no seven-seat option with the Enyaq, though, which means you'll have to look at pricier alternatives if you want to take your kids' friends out, too.

 3. Audi Q8 e-tron